 Example: It involves my dad and his English bulldog, Chauncey.
 They were big buddies.
 Chauncey even went to work with Dad.
 Several years after Chauncey’s death, I dreamed of a female English bulldog who was very pregnant!
 A few weeks later, she appeared to me again, smiling proudly at two adorable puppies.
 One was brindle and the other was brindle and white.
 She showed me her house and street sign.
 The name of the street was Rosebud Lane.
 Then Chauncey appeared in the dream and told me he was returning and he would be the puppy that walked to me first!
 The next day I got the classifieds and started calling.
 It didn’t take long, the second call was located on Rosebud Lane.
 When I arrived, the mother dog looked just as she had in the dreams.
 She even acted like she knew me.
 I stood back and waited.
 Shortly, the little brindle and white puppy waddled to me.
 Dad cried when I handed the pup to him.
 Reincarnated bulldog…why not?
 By the way, Chauncey had a nickname…it was Rosebud!

-Dog attacking: Either being attacked by someone and so represents their anger or snide criticism or your own anger or aggression.
-See: Animal phobias.
+Dog attacking: Either being attacked by someone and so representing their anger or snide criticism – or your own anger or aggression.
+See: What Does my Dream Animal Mean

 Dog on lead attacking: If you are holding the lead – restraint of your aggression toward someone.
 If someone else is holding the lead – feeling attacked by someone.
 As in Cornelia’s dream in the example below, there may be a sexual connection.

-Dog on lead: Restrained or controlled urges; urges we have trained or directed; holding back or restraining parts of oneself.
+Dog on lead: Restrained or controlled urges; urges we have trained or directed; holding back or restraining or directing parts of oneself.

 Puppy: Youth, heedlessness, spontaneous affection and enthusiasm.
 It often represent a child, or feelings about wanting a child, being pregnant with a child, even one of your own children.
 Also vulnerability or dependent needs.
 Like any young animal, it can depict your need to care for or love something, or be loved.
 What happens to the puppy, if neglected or mistreated, most likely indicates memories of pain from your own childhood, or neglect of vulnerable parts of yourself.
 See: Baby animal in animal situations; Neglected animal in animal situations.